Santes Pagnino

-Santes (or Xantes) Pagnino (Latin: Xanthus Pagninus) (1470–1541), also called Sante Pagnini or Santi Pagnini, was an Italian Dominican friar, and one of the leading philologists and Biblical scholars of his day.
+Santes (or Xantes) Pagnino (Latin: Xanthus Pagninus) (1470–1536), also called Sante Pagnini or Santi Pagnini, was an Italian Dominican friar, and one of the leading philologists and Biblical scholars of his day.

 Biography

 Pagnino was born 1470 at Lucca, in Tuscany, central Italy.
 At sixteen he took the religious habit at San Domenico in Fiesole, where he studied under the direction of Savonarola and other eminent professors.
-In acquiring the Oriental languages, then cultivated at Florence, he displayed unwonted quicksightedness, ease and penetration.
+In acquiring the Semitic languages, then cultivated at Florence, he displayed unwonted quicksightedness, ease and penetration.
 His genius, industry and erudition won him influential friends, among them the Cardinals de'Medici, subsequently popes Leo X and Clement VII.

 As a sacred orator his zeal and eloquence kept abreast with his erudition and were as fruitful.
-Summoned to Rome by Leo X, he taught at the recently-opened free school for Oriental languages until his patron's death (1521).
+Summoned to Rome by Leo X, he taught at the recently opened free school for Semitic languages until his patron's death (1521).

 He then spent three years at Avignon and the last seven years of his life at Lyon.
 Here he was instrumental in establishing a hospital for the plague-stricken, and by his zeal and eloquence, diverted an irruption of Waldensianism and Lutheranism from the city, receiving in acknowledgement the much coveted rights and privileges of citizenship.
 Here he also was in contact with the polymath and Hebraist Michael Servetus, whom he gave his notes to, and designated him as his heir to the scholarly study of the bible after he would have died.
 The epitaph of Pagnino, originally adorning his tomb in the Dominican church at Lyon, fixes the date of his death on 24 August 1541, at Lyon, beyond dispute.